joshwadd/Vehicle_detection/README.md

 Deciding on the best features to extract from the image for robust classification was done with a combination of trail, error and intuition.
 The final set of features extracted I decided upon were made up of a combination of **HOG (Histogram of Oriented Gradients)**,  **spatial information** and **histograms of colour channels**.
 All implementations for the feature extractions are found in the `FeatureExtraction` class.
 This class takes an input image on initialisation and extracts the desired features for any desired region of the image.

-### Colour Space Exploration

-The image data is orginally represented in RGB colour space,
+The image data is originally represented in RGB colour space.
+A series of colour space transforms were explored to in order to find a space in which

 ### Histograms of Orientated Gradients (HOG)